International Non-Proprietary Name (INN): piracetam

 |Severe||<30||1/6 of the usual dose in a single intake|

-Central nervous system disorders: hyperkinesia, nervousness, drowsiness, depression, asthenia.
+Rare: Hyperkinesia, nervousness, drowsiness, depression, asthenia.
 These side effects often occur in elderly patients who received the drug at a dose of more than 2.4 g/day.
 In most cases, the reduction of the dose can lower these side effects.
-In some cases dizziness, headache, ataxia, balance disorder, and acute condition of epilepsy, insomnia, tremor, confusion, agitation, anxiety, panic, hallucinations, and increased libido are reported.
+In some cases, dizziness, headache, ataxia, balance disorder, and acute condition of epilepsy, insomnia, tremor, confusion, agitation, anxiety, panic, hallucinations, and increased libido are reported.

 Interaction with other drugs